Clivar/QLOX/README.md

 - Broadcasts a WiFi network by default (with the option to link it to an existing WiFi network)
 - Responds with its local ip to a specific UDP broadcast
 - Provides an API over http to configure the time/date, color, brightness and wifi network
+- Uses a StateMachine to draw the the time and date in sentences and digitally

 All of this is build with concurrency and stability in mind